BipulRaman/AboutBihar/docs/index.md

 We need information contributors / editors to add pages and articles there.
 Information type would be the details on festival / food / culture / geographical entity of Bihar.

 **If you are interested to contribute, Please drop an ✉️[Email](mailto:aboutbihar@bipul.in) with your formal introduction.**

-## Future Plans

-In future, we will be open for donations.
-Funds collected through it will be spend on contributors as morale budget.

-Bipul Raman will take the complete ownership and responsibility of infrastructure costs.